What is joint attention?

 - Model gestures, like pointing, frequently in your interactions with the child.
 Trying pointing to a toy that your daughter likes and say, “look,” in an anticipatory or rising tone.
 At first, you may need to turn her head gently toward the toy.
 When she looks at the toy, play with it, or give her the toy right away.
 The more frequently you engage in this interaction, the more she will understand what you expect when you say “look.”
 And after a while, she will begin to point and say “look” to draw your attention to something.

-Remember, we need to establish social skills like joint attention, eye contact, and use of gestures before we can anticipate a child to use language.
+Remember, we need to establish social skills like JA, eye contact, and use of gestures before we can anticipate a child to use language.

 Start Playing With Purpose